exercism/javascript/exercises/concept/fruit-picker/.docs/instructions.md

 ## 1. Create a callback to be called when the order is successful

-Write a callback function called `onSuccess` to be called when the order is successful.
-It should invoke the imported `notify` function passing a success message to it.
+Write a callback function name `onSuccess` which should invoke the import `notify` function.
+You have to return a `SUCCESS` message when the order is successful.

 ```javascript
 onSuccess();